WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.2.1 =
+* Fix with moderation coming through inaccurately.
+Sorry about that everyone.
+* Clear pending count transient on new user registration.
+* Attempt to prevent duplicate users from showing in pending list.

 = 4.2.0 =
 * Rewrote most aspects of plugin, with focus on preventing access to the community areas.